Our impactStriving for significant results to reduce poverty

 17 target neighbourhoods

-Many priorities from the neighbourhood plan will be supported.
+5 neighbourhoods targeted for intensive support: Many priorities from the neighbourhood plan are being supported.
 These neighbourhoods are working to clarify their strategy for change, conduct planning, and implement an evaluation approach.
-These neighbourhoods are Centre-Sud, Côte-des-Neiges, Parc-Extension, Saint-Léonard, and Saint-Michel.

-One main project will receive support.
+12 neighbourhoods targeted for moderate support: One main project is receiving support.
 These neighbourhoods are working to collectively define the components of the neighbourhood plan that will have the biggest impact in their community and to clarify their goals, strategies, and evaluation process based on needs.
-These neighbourhoods include Ahuntsic, Bordeaux–Cartierville, Lachine, LaSalle, Mercier-Est, Mercier-Ouest, the West Island, Peter-McGill, Pointe-aux-Trembles, Rosemont, Verdun, Ville-Émard–Côte-Saint-Paul.